 Including a meet and greet reception with the film Director and member of the northern white ranger team.

 TUESDAY, 1st OCTOBER

-CURZON CINEMA, BLOOMSBURY
+CURZON CINEMA, BLOOMSBURY - SOLD OUT

 With the northern white rhino species on the brink of extinction, two ranger recruits are mentored by a seasoned ranger with an unorthodox approach to caring for the last northern white rhino male - "Sudan."

 Spanning over the course of the recruits' first four years on the job, KIFARU allows viewers to experience the joys and pitfalls of conservation firsthand through the lens of the men that look into the eyes of extinction on a daily basis.
 Journeying beyond the global headlines that have accumulated around Sudan's life and explores the painful emptiness of extinction.

 Teetering on borrowed time and with his health in decline, Sudan's looming death hangs over the heads of the caretakers' lives.
 Their only hope to save the species that they love and the means for their mutual survival is a last resort IVF programme.

 Great stories always contain universal truths, which often serve as the north star for future decisions.
 While striving to expose these truths, I've always been interested in telling stories that transcend cultural barriers and invoke empathy that all corners of humanity can identify with.
 To me, that's where stories become alive and felt.